Frequently Asked Questions

 Visiting Cape Forchu

 The Leif Erikson Trail and lighthouse grounds are open 24/7 year-round to walk and enjoy the observation decks.
-The café, gift shop, museum, and Climb the Light tours are open from mid-May to the end of September.
-Operating hours will be posted prior to the season opening.
+The gift shop, museum, and Climb the Light tours are open from 9am to 4pm daily, May 20 to September 24, 2023.

 No, it’s free to park, walk the trails, enjoy the observation decks, and visit the museum inside the keeper’s residence building!
 There is a fee to climb the tower, which can be purchased at the tour registration desk.

 Absolutely!
 Pets are welcome on the lighthouse grounds and trail, provided they are kept leashed and you clean up after them.
 A dog waste station is located at the trails.
-Pets are allowed on the outdoor deck of the café; however, they are not permitted inside the keeper’s residence building or in the tower.
+Pets are allowed on the outdoor deck; however, they are not permitted inside the keeper’s residence building or in the tower.

 Yes, there is parking along the roadway.
 Please note that oversized vehicles cannot drive up the hill to the upper lots as there’s no room to turn around.